 Other Chitty memorabilia on show at Beaulieu includes the leather bonnet strap from the Count’s original Mercedes Chitty, a solid silver Chitty model bought for producer Cubby Broccoli by his wife Dana and original film concept art by Sir Ken Adam, storyboard watercolour artwork by Robert Laing and technical drawings by Peter Lamont which have never been previously exhibited.

 Chitty Chitty Bang Bang 50 years can be seen as part of the general admission to Beaulieu.
-Babs will be on display until Easter, when it will return to its usual home at Pendine Museum of Speed in South Wales.
+Babs will be on display until February, when it will return to its usual home at Pendine Museum of Speed in South Wales.

 Chitty Chitty Bang Bang 50 years remains on display at Beaulieu until November 2019.